Troyanovsky/ai-task-assistant/Docs/Issue_Tracker.md

 - Handle UI display when planned time is later than due date.
 Handle UI display when current time has passed planned time but task is still not done.
 Handle past due items that are not done.
 - P1: When creating or editing a task, user should be able to pick dependency (dropdown of other tasks with checkbox), which means this task should be organized after the dependencies are done (dependencies are pre-reqs)
 - P1: Recurrence is not implemented.
 (Need to design recurrence logic & UI)

+Time issue:
+Need to:
+- Check if there is default notification for due date.